right9code/right9ov/01 - BACKEND/_DummyPDFs/The Passport -- Chase Hughes -- ( WeLib.org )/The Passport -- Chase Hughes -- ( WeLib.md

 Guys come to me and tell me they might never get a chance to be able to choose women rather than be chosen by women.
 Maybe because they think they are fat, bald, short, tall, ugly, too nice, have bad teeth, or whatever.
 Nothing could be further from the truth.
 When those guys are able to kiss the most beautiful and perfect woman they've ever seen after five minutes of conversation with them, they change their mind quickly.
 Looks, as you will soon find out, don't matter.

 Having power and choice with women begins and ends with you, not her.
-Most men, because they are visually aroused and attracted to women, think that women will natu-
+Most men, because they are visually aroused and attracted to women, think that women will naturally be the same way.

----

-# CHASE HUGHES

-rally be the same way.
 While this is mildly true for the first few seconds of interaction, emotions are what control women's behavior and attraction, not looks.
 That's why women buy romance novels, and men buy porn.

 When a woman gets approached five times a day for so many years, there's an automatic "bitch" reaction that she puts up to deal with guys.
 Can you imagine if she dated every single guy who approached her?
 She would be pretty busy.
 What will you do to show her you're different?
 What makes you the exception?

 When you use the Passport, she will immediately realize she's dealing with a man on a whole different level than anyone she's ever encountered.
 You will be able to immediately establish attraction, build lust, and make her want to be with you.
 Think it can't be done?
 Think again.
 Anyone can do it as long as they are committed to the change.
 This book will not change you; it can only show you the door that you need to walk through.
 Simply reading the words will improve your success with women, but the exercises, techniques, and methods are here for you to use.
 Use them.
-That is what will make a drastic change in your success.

----

-# THE PASSPORT

-To master women and dating, you need to commit to spending some time and effort on making yourself better.
+That is what will make a drastic change in your success.To master women and dating, you need to commit to spending some time and effort on making yourself better.
 Use the transformation process; it has worked for many, many men, and it can work for you.
 The failures, successes, and triumphs of over a hundred men for six years are in these pages.
 This book was designed and written to be the end-all of seduction, dating, and relationship books.
 You won't ever need anything else.
 Let's start with a few very simple explanations of who women really are.

 ## FEMALE PSYCHOLOGY (DEBUNKED)